-In India we have different types of provident funds which are created to address needs of different sections of people.
-In this article we will be looking into these different types of provident funds.
+In India, we have different types of provident funds which are created to address the needs of different sections of people.
+In this article, we will be looking into these different types of PFs.

 Employee Provident Fund or EPF

-Any person who has employed 20 or more employees in an organization, is under an obligation to register himself under the Provident Fund Act, 1952 and starts a Provident Fund scheme for the employees in his organization after three years of its establishment.
+Any person who has employed 20 or more employees in an organization, is under an obligation to register himself under the Provident Fund Act, 1952, and starts a PF scheme for the employees in his organization after three years of its establishment.

-However if the employer wants, such a scheme can be started even though the employee is less than 20 or commencement of business is less than three years.
+However, if the employer wants, such a scheme can be started even though the employee is less than 20 or the commencement of business is less than three years.

-Every month a certain specified sum based on the basic pay and dearness allowance of the employee is deducted by the employer from the employee’s salary as his contribution to get it invested in EPF account of employee.
+Every month a certain specified sum based on the basic pay and dearness allowance of the employee is deducted by the employer from the employee’s salary as his contribution to getting it invested in the EPF account of an employee.

 Employers also contribute an equal percentage of salary to the EPF account created in the name of the employee.